 2013 Mercedes-Benz M-Class Interior

 Reviewers write that the 2013 Mercedes-Benz M-Class’ cabin is impressively well-made and very attractively designed.
-Plus, both front and back rows are comfortable for adults of all sizes.
-Visibility is good, and the cabin is hushed.
-However, the M-Class lacks standard features that many less-expensive luxury midsize SUVs have, like leather upholstery or a rearview camera.
+They add that both front and back rows are comfortable for adults of all sizes.
+According to critics, visibility is good and the cabin is hushed.
+The M-Class lacks standard features that many less-expensive luxury midsize SUVs have, like leather upholstery and a rearview camera.

 - "M-Class interiors have an upscale atmosphere thanks to standard wood trim and high-quality materials. … Taken as a whole, the ML63's cabin feels sportier, but it still maintains a high-end feel." -- Consumer Guide